Resources

 Pastrix: The Cranky, Beautiful Faith of a Sinner & Saint, Nadia Bolz-Weber, 2013.

-Bolz-Weber, a Lutheran pastor at Denver’s House for All Sinners and Saintsshares her ministry with broken places and people.
-It doesn’t really have much to do with grief but the process of peeling away layers of imperfect relationships to wrestle with the person of Jesus ourselves, is energizing.
+Bolz-Weber, a Lutheran pastor at Denver’s House for All Sinners and Saints shares her ministry with broken places and people.
+It doesn’t really have much to do with grief but the process of peeling away layers of imperfect relationships to wrestle with the person of Jesus ourselves energized me.

 Classics